addiscent/aws-ruby-rails/README.md

 1. Begin the Launch of an EC2 instance using the EC2 Dashboard.

 2. On the page labeled "Step 3: Configure Instance Details", set the options per your needs, then notice the drop-down-menu-button labeled _Advanced Details_.
 Choose that button.
+Notice the _User Data_ edit box which drops down.

-3. Notice the _User Data_ edit box.
-Ensure the "As text" radio button is selected.
+3. Atop the _User Data_ edit box, ensure the "As text" radio button is selected.
 In the _User Data_ box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.

 Continue with Launch per usual.
 The _ec2-provision-ruby-rails.sh_ script will provision Ruby/Rails immediately after EC2 launch.
 Provisioning adds approximately ten minutes to the normal Launch time.